 Where's the transparency there when it comes to what they're

 trying to do in terms of ensuring network reliability?
 Are there other

 organizations now, whether they be on the federal level or even

 private organizations that are involved with network reliability

 and that kind of ties into security, too.

-Danny McPherson: I think again, it's sort of a
+Danny McPherson: I think again, it's sort of a multi-stakeholder and

 multidisciplinary and systemic function at every layer in any security